IonelLupu/ionellupu.github.io/site/collections/_posts/2023-09-10-async-await-error-handling.md

 car 2 parked
 ```
 ---
-One thing you need to be careful about regarding `try/catch` blocks and promises is to properly use the `await` keyword
+One thing you need to be careful regarding `try/catch` blocks and promises is to properly use the `await` keyword
 depending on where you want to catch the errors.
 In the example above, at this line `return canParkCar(car)`, the `parkCar` function finished its job by just
 returning a promise.
 The promise wasn't resolved, so no error was thrown.